syndr/ansible-collection-molecule/README.md

 # Using this collection

+The recommended way to use this collection is to provision Molecule scenarios using the [init role](roles/init).
+The `init` role provides template configurations that will work in various project types.

 ## Host Requirements

 The host from which this collection is run (workstation, CI instance, etc.) must meet the following requirements: